awsdocs/aws-systems-manager-user-guide/doc_source/change-templates-custom-editor.md

 # Creating change templates using Editor<a name="change-templates-custom-editor"></a>

-Use the steps in this topic to configure a change template in AWS Systems Manager Change Manager \(Change Manager\) by entering JSON or YAML instead of using the console controls\.
+Use the steps in this topic to configure a change template in Change Manager, a capability of AWS Systems Manager, by entering JSON or YAML instead of using the console controls\.

 **To create a change template using Editor**